Single-Cell RNA Sequencing Frequently Asked Questions

-The workflow for Single-Cell RNA-Seq is outline below.
-Isolated cells are frozen by the customer according to GENEWIZ’s cryopreservation protocol and shipped overnight.
-At GENEWIZ, cell viability is assessed and, if necessary, dead cell removal may be performed (see below for more information).
+The workflow for Single-Cell RNA-Seq is outlined below.
+Isolated cells are frozen by the customer according to Azenta's cryopreservation protocol and shipped overnight.
+At Azenta's, cell viability is assessed and, if necessary, dead cell removal may be performed (see below for more information).
 Cells are then processed by the 10x Genomics Chromium™ Controller to create single-cell libraries.
 The libraries are then pooled and sequenced on the Illumina® platform.

 Within the Chromium Controller, cells are loaded onto a microfluidic chip and encapsulated within droplets containing barcoded gel beads and reagents for reverse transcription.
 Following cell lysis, the beads capture the poly(A) tails of the mRNA molecules.
 Reverse transcription generates cDNA tagged with a 10x barcode to identify the cell and a unique molecular identifier (UMI) to label the mRNA transcript.
 The pooled cDNA is amplified in bulk, and Illumina adapters, including a sample index, are added to the fragments to generate sequencing libraries.